dairiki/lektor-polymorphic-type/README.md

 ### Contrived Example

-Here is a contrived example showing the use of the `deferred_type` option:
+Here is a contrived example showing the use of the `polymorphic_type` option:

 ```ini
 # page.ini